meyssamh/portfolio/README.md

 ## Features

 - **Responsive Design**: The website is fully responsive and looks great on all devices.
-- **Multilingual Support**: The website supports English, German, and Persian languages.
+- **Multilingual Support**: The website supports English, German, Spanish, French and Persian languages.
 - **Modern UI**: A clean and modern user interface designed with Tailwind CSS.
 - **Dynamic Content**: Content is dynamically rendered using Next.js capabilities.